IceBarraged/IceBarraged/README.md

  What professional skills do you have?

- > Software Automation, Database Administration and Project Management mainly.
-I'd like to be a .NET developer in the future.
+ > Software Automation, System Administration and Project Management mainly.
+I have a great interest in DevOps and Cloud Computing!